aciamiaj/Book-Store/README.md

 The Book Store application is not subject to any license as it is a code snippet provided for reference and educational purposes.

 Author
-This code snippet is provided as an example by Your Name.
+This code snippet is provided as an example by Your Jaimaica Daisy Eugenio.
 Feel free to reach out if you have any questions or inquiries related to this code.